kc135pirate/youtube_for_later/README.md

 # Setup
 - Create a bot using [The Bot Father](https://core.telegram.org/bots#6-botfather) on Telegram.
-- Copy the youtube_for_later.py script to the desired downloads folder.
+- Copy the youtube_for_later.py file to the desired downloads folder.
 - Mark the youtube_for_later.py file as executable.
 - Run the script in your terminal and paste the bot token when prompted.
 - Add script to chronjob.

 # Additional Tweaks
 - Edit line 98 with different option flags available in youtube-dl.